sclosaf/NonSense-Generator/docs/Manual.md

   Used for advanced console/CLI management to grant a user-friendly interface and commands management, similar to a classical shell.

 ### '.json' FILES
-These files are used by the programm as dictionaries, for read and write operations:
+These files are used by the program as dictionaries, for read and write operations:
 - adjective.json
 - nouns.json
 - templates.json